How to Export Settings Catalog Policy in Intune

 Export Settings Catalog Policies in JSON File Using PowerShell Script

-Since we are going to export Settings Catalog, let’s understand which policies will be exported.
+Since we are going to export Settings Catalog, let’s understand which policies can be exported.
 We have selected the Configuration Profiles tab and can see different profile types listed there.
 These includes Settings Catalog, Kiosk , Device Restriction , Administrative Templates etc. Only Settings Catalog profile type will be exported by the script.

 Intune Settings catalog